 But individual guys and researchers have discovered that it can also help improve premature ejaculation.
 I’ll discuss and reference some of these research studies a bit later.

-The pain, the pleasure and the near dependency
+The pain, pleasure and dependency

-What they didn’t realise, and I’d forgotten, was that I’d also been given a large amount by my own doctor.
-I ended up with more than 200 x 50mg pills.
+What they didn’t realize, and I’d forgotten, was that I’d also been given a large amount by my own doctor.
+I ended up with more than 200 x 50 mg pills.

-Around a month after the surgery I was able to have sex again.
-One day I felt some pain returning, so decided to take a 50mg tramadol pill (I’d been off them for about a week).
+Around a month after the surgery, I was able to have sex again.
+One day I felt some pain returning, so decided to take a 50 mg Tramadol pill (I’d been off them for about a week).

-So I decided to test if it was the tramadol by using them once or twice more, and then also without.
-It turns out it was definitely the tramadol helping.
+So I decided to test if it was the Tramadol by using them once or twice more, and then also without.
+It turns out it was definitely the Tramadol helping.

-Sounds great so far doesn’t it?
+Sounds great so far, right?

-Secondly, I was loving the fact that my sex life was much better with my accidental discovery later on.
+Second, I was loving the fact that my sex life was much better with my accidental discovery later on.
 I remember thinking to myself that this was great, and I should get some more so I could take them every time I had sex.

 Not so great after all then!

-Luckily for me I was strong-minded enough to cut down after the surgery.
+Luckily for me, I was strong-minded enough to cut down after the surgery.
 And I also knew that taking them long-term for sex wasn’t yet proved to be safe.

 - That Tramadol can help with premature ejaculation.